Updated May 2, 2019

 But when done correctly, gifting is an option to avoid probate and to give your assets away as you wish.
 As a bonus, it also helps reduce the amount of money that California can take from your estate if you received Medi-Cal benefits (that’s a big topic for another day).

-3. Set Up A Transfer-On-Death Account
+3. Set Up A Transfer-On-Death Designation on Your Accounts

 You can name one or more people to one day take over your bank accounts after you're gone.
 You simply fill out a form at your bank naming one or more people as your "transfer-on-death beneficiaries."
 The same goes with your retirement accounts (contact your financial advisor or brokerage firm for specific instructions).